ccnawrocki/scRNA-seq-training-course/README.md

 This is a collection of resources for learning the basics of scRNA-seq analysis.
 I wrote these scripts during Spring 2024 and used them to train younger undergraduates who would be taking over for me in the Grainger Lab upon my graduation.

 ## Contents
-Day 1: Seurat Workflow Part 1 -- Setting up the object and the basic process Day 2: Seurat Workflow Part 2 -- Adding QC and finishing the process Day 3: Packages and Package Managers
+Day 1: Seurat Workflow Part 1 -- Setting up the object and the basic process\n Day 2: Seurat Workflow Part 2 -- Adding QC and finishing the process Day 3: Packages and Package Managers
 Day 4: What happens if you run out of RAM? -- Our workstation and Rivanna